 That tiny seed was planted, and it grew from there.
 By April 2018, they were incorporated by the state as a cooperative.
-The organization currently has a website and are working on a Facebook page too.
+The organization currently has a Facebook page.

 Riddle said, “Right now, the biggest focus of the coop is on the marketing end trying to match up the small vineyards with wineries who need our fruit.
 It seems the most obvious matchup is to match the small growers with the small wineries.”

 The cooperative is also trying to do some regular education, hopefully once a month.
 In May, Kirk Williams, member and Viticulture Certificate Instructor at Texas Tech University, held a class on contracts between wineries and growers.
 Other training planned will be on crop insurance, sprayers, and more.
 Besides the education, the monthly meetings will give the growers a chance to get together and network.
 Networking is one of the best ways to learn what other members are doing that might help their vineyards.